mhtfc/Global-Layoffs-Analysis/README.md

 Healthcare

-Business Takeaway:
+Business Insight:
-Consumer-facing and demand-sensitive sectors were more vulnerable during periods of economic uncertainty.
+Consumer-facing and demand-sensitive industries are more vulnerable during periods of economic uncertainty.

-Layoffs by Country
+🌎 Layoffs by Country

 The United States accounted for the majority of global layoffs

 India and several European countries followed at a significant distance

-Business Takeaway:
+Business Insight:
 Countries with strong technology and corporate ecosystems experienced the largest workforce corrections.

-Companies with the Highest Layoffs
+🏆 Companies with the Highest Layoffs

 Amazon